Jump to: Links to Full Articles

 Theodore James – An outlaw linked with the William Christian gang in 1897.

 John Jarrette (1836-1868? or 1906?) – Born in Kentucky, John married Mary Josephine Younger, sister to the would-be outlaw Younger Brothers.
 The couple lived in Jackson County, Missouri and had two children.
-When the Civil War broke out, Jarrette rode with Quantrill’s Raiders and afterwards joined the James-Younger Gang.
+When the Civil War broke out, Jarrette rode with Quantrill’s Raiders and afterward joined the James-Younger Gang.
 He is said to have been involved in five bank robberies between 1866 and 1868.
 He was thought to have died in a house fire along with his wife in 1868, but other tales say that he was living in California as late as 1891.
 More recently however strong proof surfaced that he actually died in Greenwood, British Columbia, Canada, where the Greenwood Heritage Society recently unveiled a new grave marker for the elusive outlaw.

 Bud Jenkins – An Oklahoma outlaw, he rode with Al Spencer and Jelly Nash.